Backbase/twilio-sms-connector/SECURITY.md

 ## Supported Versions

-Backbase maintains release branches for the three most recent minor releases.
+Backbase maintains the latest release.
-Applicable fixes, including security fixes, may be backported to those three release branches, depending on severity and feasibility.
+Applicable fixes, including security fixes will be applied to latest release, depending on severity and feasibility.
-Please refer to [releases](/releases) for details.
+Please refer to [releases](https://github.com/Backbase/twilio-sms-connector/releases) for details.

 ## Reporting a Vulnerability